FlavioAlfonzetti/conference-ticket-generator/README.md

   - **Email Address**: must pass a regex validity test
   - **GitHub Username**: must contain one or more letters, numbers and hyphens

-• In this mock version, your data will be stored locally using localStorage
+• Run locally, your data will be stored using localStorage